spdermn02/TouchPortal_Discord_Plugin/README.md

    - Valid Values: On, Off
  - Discord Voice Channel Participants
    - Value: Will be a string of all participants in the current voice channel separated by a `|` character (for now)
+ - Discord Voice Channel Participants IDs
+   - Value: Will be a string of all participant IDs in the current voice channel separated by a `|` character (for now)
  - Discord Voice Volume
    - Value: Number indicating your current Voice Volume
  - Discord Speaker Volume
    - Value: Number indicating your current Speaker Volume
+ - Discord Camera
+   - Value: `On` or `Off` indicating camera status in voice call
+ - Discord Screenshare
+   - Value: `On` or `Off` indicating screen sharing status in voice call

 ### Events
 This plugin does not use any hardcoded events, you will just want to use `When Plug-in state Changes` Event that is built into Touch Portal if you want to trigger things based on state changes from this plugin

 ## Installation and Configuration
 1. Make sure Discord app is open on your PC or Mac
-1. Download the .tpp file the installer for your OS [Windows](https://github.com/spdermn02/TouchPortal_Discord_Plugin/tree/master/Installers/TPDiscord-Win.tpp) OR [MacOS](https://github.com/spdermn02/TouchPortal_Discord_Plugin/tree/master/Installers/TPDiscord-Mac.tpp):
+2. Download the .tpp file the installer for your OS from here: [Releases](https://github.com/spdermn02/TouchPortal_Discord_Plugin/releases/latest)
-1. Go to Touch Portal Settings (the gear icon)
+3. Go to Touch Portal Settings (the gear icon)
-1. Go To Plug-ins
+4. Go To Plug-ins
-1. Click the Import Plug-in button
+5. Click the Import Plug-in button
-1. Navigate to the downloaded tpp file, select it and press Open
+6. Navigate to the downloaded tpp file, select it and press Open
-1. A popup should tell you Successfully Imported plugin
+7. A popup should tell you Successfully Imported plugin
    1. If this is your first time importing, you will be asked To Trust the Plugin, to prevent this from popping up each time you start Touch Portal, click Trust Always
-1. Now Select Touch Portal Discord Plugin in the dropdown on the Plug-ins settings page
+8. Now Select Touch Portal Discord Plugin in the dropdown on the Plug-ins settings page
-1. The Discord Application page should have auto opened on your PC in your browser
+9. The Discord Application page should have auto opened on your PC in your browser
    1. if not Visit: <a target="_blank" href="https://discord.com/developers/applications" > Discord Developer Portal </a>
-1. Login with your Discord Credentials
+10. Login with your Discord Credentials
-1. **If you already have an application from previous plugin usage, skip to Step 20.**
+11. **If you already have an application from previous plugin usage, click "OAuth2" and skip to Step 19.**
-1. Go to "Applications" on the left side of the portal
+12. Go to "Applications" on the left side of the portal
-1. Click "New Application" in the top right of the Applications page
+13. Click "New Application" in the top right of the Applications page
-1. Name your Application "Touch Portal Plugin" (or whatever you want to call it), and click "Create"
+14. Name your Application "Touch Portal Plugin" (or whatever you want to call it), and click "Create"
-1. Go to "OAuth2" on the left side of the Site
+15. Go to "OAuth2" on the left side of the Site
-1. Click the "Add Redirect" button
+16. Click the "Add Redirect" button
-1. Enter in: `http://localhost` exactly, not trailing slash, and not https://
+17. Enter in: `http://localhost` exactly, not trailing slash, and not https://
-1. Click "Save Changes"
+18. Click "Save Changes"
-2. Locate the Client Id and click the "Copy" button, go to the Touch Portal Settings Window and paste in the client id into the "Discord Client Id" field
+19. Locate the Client Id and click the "Copy" button, go to the Touch Portal Settings Window and paste in the client id into the "Discord Client Id" field
-3. Go back to the developer portal website
+20. Go back to the developer portal website
-4. Locate the Client Secret and click the "Reset Secret" button, If you have 2FA enabled it will ask for a Token
+21. Locate the Client Secret and click the "Reset Secret" button, If you have 2FA enabled it will ask for a Token
    1. Once the secret displays, click "Copy", go to Touch Portal Settings window and paste in the client secret into the "Discord Client Secret" field
    2. Example: <br> ![Discord Settings](resources/images/TP-Discord-Plugin-Config.png)
-5. Click "Save"
+22. Click "Save"
-6. After a few seconds, you should get asked to authorize the application you created as a plugin in Discord,  click "Authorize"
+23. After a few seconds, you should get asked to authorize the application you created as a plugin in Discord,  click "Authorize"
-   1. Example: I do NOT have the plugin reading all your messages but in order to use this plugin, it needs that scope<br>
+    1. These scopes are needed in order for my plugin to interact with your Discord app.
     ![TP Authorize](resources/images/Discord-Auth-Popup.png)
-7. If for some reason, you mis-clicked and the authorize window went away
+24. If for some reason, you mis-clicked and the authorize window went away
    1. Click the Stop button on the Touch Portal Discord Plugin settings page
    2. Then Click Start button and it should then re-ask you to authorize
-8. Now you should be able to use the new functions of the Touch Portal Discord Plugin!
+25. Now you should be able to use the new functions of the Touch Portal Discord Plugin!

 ## Known Issues & Solutions
 1. **My Buttons no longer work**